 I like pie but I don't know how to write about pie because when I think about pie I don't think about writing I think most about my grandmother and Thanksgiving.
-God she made a great pumpkin pie.
-There are so many kinds of pie, like cherry and apple and I don't want to list them all, but the number 3.14 something something forever also means pie...
+She made a great pumpkin pie.
+There are so many kinds of pie, like cherry and apple and I don't want to list them all, but the number 3.14 also means pi in math....

-Note that this example contains most of the information in the list and cluster examples above.
-However, it's presented differently, because it was created differently.
+Note that this example contains most of the information in the list example above.
+However, it's presented differently because it was created differently.